 Because some green pointers can be boosted in output power relatively easily to 50 mW or more (and are available at various Web sites already running on steroids), there is the potential for more serious incidents, though actual permanent damage to vision, or even flash blindness, is extremely unlikely at the altitudes and speeds of fixed wing airplanes.

 As of 2010, blue laser diodes have become affordable, especially very high power ones (1 watt or greater being ripped from Casio projectors).
 Compared to red and green, there are fewer blue pointers and incidents using them.

 However, many other types of visible lasers are readily available surplus, from eBay, and elsewhere.
 While these can go to very high power (WATTs), again, it's a matter of cost, size, weight, power requirements.

-While it's possible to target a plane with a high power IR laser, this would require a level of expertise to construct as there are no common lasers out there which could be used without modification, and no hand-held ones at all.
+While it's possible to target a plane with a high power IR laser, this would require a level of expertise to construct as there are no common lasers out there which could be used without modification, and few if any hand-held ones exist at all.

 There are four types of effects on vision that need to be considered: